-If you’re married to someone who leaves the house to hang out with his friends or who stops at the bar on the way home and you’re wondering why he doesn’t want to spend time with you (and the kids) I want to ask you a question about a bad habit you may have picked up.
+If you’re married to someone who leaves the house to hang out with his or her friends or who stops at the bar on the way home and you’re wondering why they don’t want to spend time with you (and the kids, if you have any) I want to ask you a question about a bad habit you may have picked up.

 We are a sisterhood.
 We get one another.
 We’re in a safe place and we are all connected.

-Here’s my question to you: are you nagging him when he drinks or uses drugs?
-Are you nagging him when he’s not doing what he said he would do?
+Here’s my question to you: are you nagging your partner when he or she drinks or uses drugs?

-If you’re nagging – you’re enabling.
-He knows his choices are bad and he doesn’t want be called on it.
-My ex husband used to leave for days at a time because I would not put up with his drinking around our three young kids.
+If you’re nagging, you’re enabling.
+Your partner knows their choices are bad and they don’t want to be called on it.
+My ex-husband used to leave for days at a time because I would not put up with his drinking around our three young kids.
 And he didn’t want to deal with me being a nagging wife.

 And when he left – who do you think he went and hung out with?
 Other women like me?
 Of course not.
 He went and found other alcoholics and addicts.
-People who would tell him it’s ok.
+People who would tell him his behavior is okay.
 People who might even be worse off than he was so he can feel superior.

 Their “friends” are not holding them accountable.
-They are not pointing out the fact that he should be home and sober with his wife.
+They are not pointing out the fact that he or she should be home and sober with their family.

-The sign that he wants to leave the house means that you’re in a healthier place than he is.
-So next time you feel tempted to nag him ask yourself – does this really work?
-And more importantly: when I nag how does it make me feel about myself?
+The sign that your partner wants to leave the house means that you’re in a healthier place than he or she is.
+So next time you feel tempted to nag him to ask yourself, “Does this really work?”
+And more importantly, “When I nag how does it make me feel about myself?”
 Chances are – not very good.

 Honor yourself by refusing to be the nagging wife.